 When stuff is lying around purposelessly, it increases your chances of tripping over and hurting yourself.
 Healing from surgery is already a painful process.
 The last thing you may want to do is add to your pain by tripping and hurting yourself further.

-Therefore, before your surgery, take a quick survey of your home to add an additional layer of security.
 Get rid of the clutter to create a clear pathway for walking around.
 You may also consider adding night lights to your home to ensure visibility.

 If everything goes right, most surgeries are one-time events.
 You do not have to worry about your wound being bothered repeatedly.
 However, it does not mean you do not have to visit your healthcare providers.